Dejan Srbinovski

-Dejan Srbinovski (born February 3, 1997) is a Macedonian professional basketball coach who is currently head coach at MZT Skopje Aerodrom U16 team, assistant coach at MZT Skopje Aerodrom and Macedonian National Team U16.
+Dejan Srbinovski (born February 3, 1997) is a Macedonian professional basketball coach who is currently head coach at MZT Skopje Aerodrom U16 team, assistant coach at MZT Skopje Aerodrom and Macedonian National Team U18.
+He was assistant coach in Macedonian National Team U16.
 He started his coaching career at season 2021/22 in KK Feniks 2010 as assistant coach.
 In his first season as assistant coach he won the national championship 2021/22.

-Dejan Srbinovski is a former Macedonian professional basketball player who was playing for KK Vardar, KK Kumanovo, KK FMP Akademija and KK Feniks 2010.
+He is also a former Macedonian professional basketball player who played for KK Vardar, KK Kumanovo, KK FMP Akademija and KK Feniks 2010.